Swift-Squirrel/Docs/v0/Routing/Index.md

 # Routing

-Routing handles all requests and giving them back right responses. **Swift Squirrel** provides default behaviour with serving static files from *Public* and *Storage/Public* folders.
+Routing handles all requests and gives back right responses. **Swift Squirrel** provides default behaviour when serving files from *Public* and *Storage/Public* folders.
 For example imagine this folder structure

 ```
 Project root